ashlink11/portfolio/README.md

 ```
 also: i'm not signed into gh in VSCode but it might helpful for gh actions workflows in case i need to modify that

+#### wed july 10:
+- i do have a few more priority things to work on. hope i can get to this by friday or saturday.